HanHsunShih/HanHsunShih/README.md

 <h1 align="center">Hi 👋, I'm Amy</h1>
 <h3 align="center">I am a passionate full-stack developer from Taiwan 🧋 who loves solving real-world problems!
+At the same time, I am also a marine illustrator🪼 and the founder of a travel souvenir brand.
 Check out my repositories—you might find some interesting projects! 😎</h3>

 - 🔭 I’m currently working on [QRcode order application](https://github.com/HanHsunShih/qrcode-order-app-client)